Mini-Mystery Crochet Along – March 2025

 • Step 1: Make sure you’ve joined the A Crocheted Simplicity Crochet Community on Facebook, or the A Crocheted Simplicity Ravelry Group (or both).

-• Step 2: Locate the black & white (and PURPLE) MMCAL graphic in either the Facebook Community Group or Ravelry Group.
+• Step 2: Locate the black & white MMCAL graphic (shown above) in either the Facebook Community Group or Ravelry Group.

 • Comment, ask questions, and post your progress photos on this specific MMCAL post in the community groups.